MicrosoftDocs/CommunityToolkit/docs/high-performance/Span2D.md

 // { 20, 6 }
 ```

-We can also directly create a 2D view over native memory:
+You can also directly create a 2D view over native memory:

 ```csharp
 int* p = stackalloc int[9];